The LIGANN Traverse: Lost Tribe Lakes, Iruqois, Mt. George, Apache Peak, Navajo Peak, Niwot Ridge (Indian Peaks Wilderness, Colorado)

 (If you're the first to do something, you have license to invent stupid names like LIGANN right?)

 I started at Rainbow Lakes and moved towards 4th of July Mine and then to Arapaho Pass.
 After dropping down to Caribou Lakes, I headed towards Coyote Park and then Wheeler Basin.
 I was worried about Wheeler Basin being a time-consuming bushwhack but there is actually a spectacular unofficial/use trail that goes several miles.
+(Someone has since pointed out that this use trail was originally built by a mining operation.
+More info here).
 The bushwhack/scramble up to Lost Tribe Lakes is definitely tough but reasonably straightforward.
 The next day consisted of combining several documented scrambles into one very long route on a ridge.
 The only real unknown was the section between Iroquois and Mt.
 George.
-The only information I could find was Gerry Roach's claim that it was class 3, and a singular mention of a "class 4 downclimb" in Peter Bakwin's trip report on the Mohling Traverse.
+The only two bits of information I could find was 1) Gerry Roach's claim that it was class 3, and 2) a singular mention of a "class 4 downclimb" in Peter Bakwin's trip report on the Mohling Traverse.
+Once you've found the best route it felt like easy Class 4.
 The traverse from Mt.
-George to Apache is easy.
-The approach to and final climb up the "west chimney" on the back of Navajo is probably the most technical section.
-The last section between Airplane Gully and the end of Niwot Ridge was surprisingly tough.
+George to Apache was easy (Class 2/3).
+The final approach to, and the final climb up the "west chimney" on the back/west of Navajo Peak is probably the most technical section (Class 4).
+The last section between Airplane Gully and the end of Niwot Ridge (at least Class 3 if staying on ridge proper) was surprisingly tough.
 I was thinking this would be simple talus hopping and would serve as the "dessert" after a hard day.
 LIGANN had other plans and and deployed her boss.
 It's probably all class 3 but there's 1.3 miles of it and the route finding wasn't always obvious.
 I was very happy when it transitioned to tundra.

 Advertisement #1: While this route is extremely highly recommended, it's not for everyone.
 It's over 32 miles/ +9000' vertical gain and features two mandatory sections of class 4 scrambling.
 Easily my hardest two consecutive days yet.
 It could be broken up into more days with possible camps at 4th of July Mine, Caribou Lake, or in the bowl north of Niwot Mt.
 However, given the intensity of the scrambling required I'd probably try to do it with as small of a food carry/pack size as possible.